San Francisco, CA · California

 Today's pollen count in San Francisco

-Today in San Francisco, California, the forecasted pollen level is high with an allergy index of 4.
-The primary allergen is Maple.
+Today in San Francisco, California, the forecasted pollen level is very low with an allergy index of 1.
+The primary allergen is Ragweed.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for San Francisco.
 Actual exposure can vary by neighborhood, weather, and time outdoors.